besworks/llm-complete/DEVELOPMENT.md

 ## Generator Settings

 Here you can adjust the quality of your output.
 There are many resources online discussing these options.
 ChatGPT can give you a good breakdown if needed.
-The setting below are reasonable defaults, adjust to your use case.
+The settings below are reasonable defaults, adjust to your use case.

 ```javascript
 const predict = process.env.PREDICT ??
 128;